thomass171/tcp-flightgear/README.md

 Run the following steps either manually or use the script bin/buildAndDeploy.sh for running all.

 Maven is needed for building.
+And bundles are needed for unit testing.
+So the first build is without testing for having tools available.
 Run

 ```
-mvn clean install
+mvn clean install -DskipTests=true

+sh bin/deployBundles.sh
+sh bin/mkTerraSyncBundle.sh

+mvn install
 ```

 for building.

-TODO what about ADDITIONALBUNDLES?

 # Running
 ## Browser